handsontable/hyperformula/README.md

 yarn ts-node bin/handsonengine-diff formulas.csv expected-values.csv ours.csv 0,3,7
 ```

-The last argument is optional and represent columns to be ignored in final diff.
+The last argument is optional and represents columns to be ignored in final diff.
 That argument are zero-based, comma-separated indexes of columns, so for example `0,3,7` tells the script to ignore columns `A`, `D` and `H`.
+This feature might be useful to skip the differences that are due to volatile functions (`RAND`,`DATE`) or unimplemented features.

+### Source code

+The codebase is organised in three main groups as described in the Overview section:
+- [src/parser/](src/parser/) - subroutines for parsing formulas, creating ASTs and hashing them
+- [src/](src/) - classes for representing and handling the sheet and the graph of dependencies
+- [src/interpreter/](src/interpreter/) - plugins for interpreting particular operators and functions that can be used in formulas

 ## Errors